Editor’s note: This activity is written for grandparents, but it can be easily used by families and others to share this feast day with children.

 ROSIE SOTO SEAMAN

 Years ago, Pope John Paul declared Mary, under the title of Our Lady of Guadalupe, the Patroness of the Americas.
-Be sure to tell or read the beautiful story of Our Lady to your grandchild.

 If there are any celebrations that occur in your area around this feast day, December 12th, or during the month of December, try to take your grandchild to experience one of these events.

 Make Roses to Honor Mary

 Invite your grandchild to make some roses to honor Mary on the feast of Our Lady of Guadalupe.

 Here are two methods to use: